Thursday, November 21, 2024

 What if you need to apply privileges to a group of users rather than to a single user?
 In this case, it would be better to define the role, a set of privileges and permissions.
 Thus, a user who is assigned to the role can access and manipulate the database objects with the same permissions as the role has.

-It should be noted that to manipulate the role, you should have the ALTER permission on the role, ALTER ANY ROLE permission at a database level, and membership in the db_securityadmin fixed database role.
+Note that for role manipulation, you should have the ALTER permission on the role, ALTER ANY ROLE permission at a database level, and membership in the db_securityadmin fixed database role.

-First, create the role with the CREATE ROLE statement:
+First, create the role by executing the CREATE ROLE query:

 CREATE ROLE role_name;